dosx/timezone-picker/README.md

 For Data File Generation
 ------------------------
+You do not need to do all of the steps mentioned below if you're going to use `tz_json.tgz`.

 This plugin uses a bunch of timezone data files on a web server.

   - bounding_boxes.json: an array of bounding boxes for each timezone (for hit testing)